Skip to main content

 Why This Works

-This bowl delivers 50g protein per serving from shrimp—and only 430 calories thanks to cauliflower rice instead of regular rice (saving ~150 calories).
+This bowl delivers 50g protein per serving from shrimp.
+And only 430 calories thanks to cauliflower rice instead of regular rice (saving ~150 calories).
 Cajun seasoning creates the characteristic 'blackened' crust through the Maillard reaction at high heat.
 The holy trinity of Cajun cooking (onion, celery, bell pepper) builds the flavor base.

 The Blackening Technique

-Blackening originated in New Orleans—it's about creating a dark, flavorful crust using spices and high heat, not charring.
+Blackening originated in New Orleans.
+It's about creating a dark, flavorful crust using spices and high heat, not charring.
 Pat shrimp completely dry before seasoning (moisture prevents browning).
 Cook in a single layer without moving them for 2-3 minutes per side.
 Cast iron works best because it holds heat, but any heavy skillet will do.

 Make It Your Own

 Add cayenne for more heat.
 Swap cauliflower rice for regular rice or quinoa (adds ~150 calories).
 A squeeze of lemon at the end brightens everything.
-Stores well for 3 days—reheat gently to avoid rubbery shrimp.
+Stores well for 3 days.
+Reheat gently to avoid rubbery shrimp.